v-dem/queasy-log/README.md

 ### Usage

-Let's imagine we have folowwing `config.php`:
+Let's imagine we have the following `config.php`:

 ```php
 <?php